 Some countries require that a couple have their first marriage ceremony be a civil ceremony in a public location and that the ceremony is open to the public.
 The couples can then be married in a church or religious setting and have a religious ceremony performed by a member of the clergy.

-Why Do Couples Have a Civil Ceremony
+Reasons for a Civil Ceremony

 There are a number of reasons why couples may opt for a civil ceremony.
 Most are based on personal decisions of the couple related to religion or location of the wedding.